lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 to search the resulting small set of possibilities than brute-force searching the whole key space.
 As an example of predictable random numbers, see {{CVE-2008-0166}}; consequences of low-entropy random numbers are discussed in [Mining Your Ps and Qs](#MiningPsQs).
 The generation of quality random numbers is difficult.
 [ISO/IEC 20543:2019](#ISO.20543-2019), [NIST SP 800-90A Rev.1](#NIST.SP.800_90Ar1), [BSI AIS 31 V2.0](#AIS31), and other specifications offer valuable guidance in this area.

-If shared secret information is generated by a cryptographically secure randomnumber generator (CSRNG), it is safe to assume that the entropy of the shared secret information equals its bit length.
+If shared secret information is generated by a cryptographically secure random number generator (CSRNG), it is safe to assume that the entropy of the shared secret information equals its bit length.
 If no CSRNG is used, the entropy of shared secret information depends on the details of the generation process